-Starting January 1, 2015, all estate administrators must complete, and file an Estate Information Return Form.
+As of January 1, 2015, all estate administrators must now complete and file an Estate Information Return Form.
 The form must be filed within 90 calendar days after a Certificate of Appointment of Estate Trustee has been issued.
-If the 90th day falls on a weekend, the due date is extended until the next business day.
 This only applies to all Certificates of Appointments that were issued after January 1, 2015.
-All forms are to be mailed in to the Ministry of Finance, Advisory and Compliance Branch, located at 33 King Street West, PO Box 625, Oshawa, Ontario, L1H 8H9.
-Alternatively, the form can also be delivered in person, or couriered to the address indicated above.

-A revised filing must be completed if the initial form submitted is incomplete or has incorrect information; if the initial form had estimated values used for estate assets; or if the estate administrator discovers property not included in the value of the estate, which was declared in the application for a Certificate of Appointment of Estate Trustee.
-If filing a revised form, the form must be submitted to the Ministry of Finance within 30 calendar days of the estate administrator becoming aware of the value of the asset, which needs to be amended.
+A revised filing must be submitted if the initial form is incomplete or has incorrect information; if the initial form had estimated values used for estate assets; or if the estate administrator discovers property not included in the value of the estate that was declared in the application for a Certificate of Appointment of Estate Trustee.
+When filing a revised form, the form must be submitted to the Ministry of Finance within 30 calendar days of the estate administrator becoming aware of the value of the asset that needs to be amended.

-Section D is where information regarding real estate is entered.
+Information regarding real estate.
 Specific information regarding the properties assessment roll number and property identifier number (PIN) are required, in addition to the municipal address and value of the property at the time of death.

-Section F is where all investments are to be listed.
-The estate administrator must list all information pertaining to all shares, stocks, bonds, and other investments.
+All investments are to be listed, including shares, stocks, and bonds.
 The estate administrator must confirm the name of the issuer, number of units (if applicable), account numbers, broker/agent name and address, and the fair market value as of date of death.

-Section G is for listing all information pertaining to vehicles and vessels, including but not limited to motorcycles, boats, all-terrain vehicles, bicycles, snowmobiles, etc. Information that must be included is vehicle identification number (VIN), or hull serial number (HIN), make, model, year, and fair market value as of date of death.
+All information pertaining to vehicles and vessels.
+This includes the vehicle identification number (VIN), or hull serial number (HIN), make, model, year, and fair market value as of date of death.

-The last page of the form is where the estate administrator summarizes the total value of the estate, confirms the net amount of tax owing and certifies the amounts disclosed on the form is true, correct and complete.
+Where the estate administrator summarizes the total value of the estate, confirms the net amount of tax owing and certifies the amounts disclosed on the form are true, correct and complete.

 What does this all mean for estate administrators?
-It means as an estate administrator you must be highly aware of the 90 day filing deadline, and ensure that your form is submitted.
-It also requires you to keep information pertaining to the estate assets even after they may be liquidated.
-The Minister of Finance can review any estate up to four (4) years after the date of issuance of the Certificate of Appointment.
+In short, you must be aware of the 90-day filing deadline, and ensure that you keep information pertaining to the estate assets even after they may be liquidated.
+The Minister of Finance can review any estate up to four years after the date of issuance of the Certificate of Appointment.